 (h) Render from time to time a written report of its activities and recommendations to the Mayor and Council.

-Meetings: 2nd Wednesday of Month@ 6:00 PM, City Hall, Human Relations Commission Office
+Meetings: 2nd Wednesday of Month@ 6:00 PM except for the months of July, August, and December, City Hall, Human Relations Commission Office.

 Liaison: Kim Talbot, HRC Coordinator, 610-655-6141